- Credit and Anti-Social Force Checks

 The reasons and purposes for credit management are as follows:

-Even if a company has sales, if actual payments are delayed, cash flow will deteriorate, potentially leading to "profitable bankruptcy."
+Even if there are sales, if actual payments are delayed, cash flow will deteriorate, potentially leading to "profitable bankruptcy."

 Furthermore, if a business partner goes bankrupt, there is an undeniable risk of "chain-reaction bankruptcy," where your company is also affected.
 Thorough credit management can prevent these critical situations.

-If cash flow deteriorates due to non-payment by a business partner, it can affect payments to suppliers, potentially damaging your company's social credibility.
+If cash flow deteriorates due to non-payment by a business partner, it may affect payments to suppliers, potentially damaging your company's social credibility.

-Establishing a credit management system is essential to maintaining stable cash flow and corporate health.
+Establishing a credit management system is essential to maintain stable cash flow and corporate health.

 Since credit investigations require extensive information gathering, it is common to outsource them to credit investigation agencies.

-However, costs often range from 15,000 to 24,000 JPY per company, and these costs increase as the number of business partners grows.
+However, costs often range from 15,000 to 24,000 yen per company, and expenses increase as the number of business partners grows.

-If you wish to reduce costs, it is recommended to use corporate databases for internal primary screening and only request detailed investigations from specialized agencies when necessary.
+If you want to reduce costs, it is recommended to use corporate databases for internal primary screening and only request professional agencies when more detailed investigations are necessary.

 Recommended Articles:

-What Is the Significance of Implementing a Credit Management System?
-Introducing Selection Points for Products▶
+What Is the Significance of Introducing a Credit Management System?
+Introducing Selection Points for Products ▶

-Credit management is not a task that can be completed solely by the administrative department.
+Credit management should not be handled solely by the administrative department.

 It is crucial to establish a system where sales representatives, who visit business partners directly, share "subtle changes" or "irregularities" noticed in the field with the administrative department.